Benchmarking and Enhancing VLM for Compressed Image Understanding: More Enhancement Results

 \section{More Enhancement Results}

 {We have supplemented our experiments with a comprehensive set of additional benchmarks, including GQA, MMBench, OCRBench and MME.
-As shown in \autoref{fig:fig-rebuttal-4otherdatasets} and Table \ref{tab:adpter-result-4otherdatasets}, the additional results consistently confirm the effectiveness of our adaptor across all evaluated settings, demonstrating its robustness to diverse compression distortions and validating its claim as a generalizable solution.}
+As shown in \autoref{fig:fig-rebuttal-4otherdatasets}, the additional results consistently confirm the effectiveness of our adapter across all evaluated settings, demonstrating its robustness to diverse compression distortions and validating its claim as a generalizable solution.}